huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_zone.md

 * `tags` - (Optional, Map) The key/value pairs to associate with the zone.

-* `value_specs` - (Optional, Map, ForceNew) Map of additional options.
-Changing this creates a new DNS zone.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the zone.
 Changing this creates a new zone.